 The dental hygienist will gently and carefully perform a thorough cleaning for you, removing disease-causing plaque or tartar.
 She will respectfully coach you on how to improve your home care effectiveness, if needed.
 If additional home cleaning aids or prescriptions, such as fluorides or other medications, are needed, they will be provided.
 There is a fine balance between a thorough cleaning and a gentle cleaning.
 Our dental hygienists understand this and have the desire and experience to do both!

 As important as routine checkups are, maintaining good oral health starts at home with a quality brushing and flossing routine.
 We recommend brushing twice daily with a soft toothbrush and fluoride toothpaste.
 He also recommends carefully flossing once a day.
 For extra protection, you can rinse with an antibacterial or fluoride mouthwash.
 Brushing and flossing, in combination with routine checkups, will help you protect your teeth from bacteria and plaque, which can cause gum disease and tooth decay.

 Athletic Mouth Guards

 If you’re an athlete, you probably protect your body with pads and helmets during play.
 You likely stretch before workouts and games to prevent muscle injuries, but what are you doing to protect your smile?
-Dr. Patrick offers comfortable, custom-made mouth guards to safeguard his patients’ smiles while they are in the game.
+We offer comfortable, custom-made mouth guards to safeguard his patients’ smiles while they are in the game.
 Whether you bicycle, box, perform martial arts, or are involved in team sports, protecting your invaluable smile with a custom-made mouth guard should be a priority.
 Oral injuries are common among athletes, and a custom mouth guard can prevent these tragedies.